nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

 ---

-In Swift language, there are no separate files for the interface and the implementation (which is unlike what we are used to seeing in Objective-C).
+-   Note: In Swift language, there are no separate files for the interface and the implementation (which is unlike what we are used to seeing in Objective-C).

+---

+-   For nested data stctures such as objects or dictionaries, how does the mutability work?

+For the reference data types such as objects (an object which is an instance of a class, itself may have properties which are int or string), the properties themselves can be mutated even if the original object is assigned to a let variable.

+(I will be able to answer this question more formally and in a better way once we have discussed class types in Swift.
+There are 4 types objects can be created in Swift.
+Class, Strcut, Enum and Actors)

+---